flo1t/selfhosted/hosts/srv01/docker/jellyfin/README.md

 Start the Docker container:
 `docker compose -f ~docker/jellyfin/jellyfin-compose.yml up -d`

-Don't forget to set the needed DNS entries for reaching the service.
+Don't forget to set needed DNS entries for reaching the service.

 #### Hardware transcoding
 Check the supported profiles with this command: